Rahul lays foundation stone of memorial that will house 'Chhattisgarh Amar Jawan Jyoti' | Politics

 - India

-The 'Chhattisgarh Amar Jawan Jyoti' complex will have a brown marble wall with names of soldiers inscribed on it, a memorial tower and also a VVIP platform, they said.
+The ''Chhattisgarh Amar Jawan Jyoti'' complex will have a brown marble wall with names of the soldiers inscribed on it, a memorial tower and also a VVIP platform, they said.

-The crescent-shaped wall will be about 25-feet high with a length of about 100 feet and a thickness of three feet.
-In front of the crescent-shaped wall, a memorial tower will be built using sandstone, brown-white marble and granite with a memento on top.
+The crescent-shaped wall will be about 25-foot high with a length of about 100 feet and a thickness of three feet.
+In front of the wall, a memorial tower will be built using sandstone, brown-white marble and granite with a memento on top.

-A rifle and helmet in the form of insignia will be placed at the base in front of the memorial tower.
+A rifle and a helmet in the form of an insignia will be placed at the base in front of the memorial tower.

 ALSO READ